ARM-software/acle/CONTRIBUTING.md

 exclusively on the `main` branch.
 Therefore, please submit your PR against `main`.

-Branch `latest-release` was formerly used to generate releases.
-We have moved from quarterly to rolling releases, so `latest-release` is now obsolete.
-Do not use.

 It is good practice to track changes.
-In section `Changes since 2026Q1`, please list any changes that you have made to the document.
+In section `Changes after ACLE Q1 2026`, please list any changes that you have made to the document.
 As an example, see [this PR](https://github.com/ARM-software/acle/pull/443/changes).